Snow hits London and Paris flights, more cuts seen

 "We are doing everything we can to help customers whose flights have been disrupted by severe weather."

-Services by Air France-KLM (AIRF.PA), Ireland's Aer Lingus AERL.I and Germany's Lufthansa (LHAG.DE) have also been affected.
+Services by Air France-KLM, Ireland's Aer Lingus and Germany's Lufthansa have also been affected.

 France's SNCF rail firm announced delays of up to 40 minutes on many lines as drivers cut speed in a safety measure.